 What counts as food waste?
 This question is a lot more difficult to answer than you might think.

-The headlines According to the Food and Agriculture Organisation (FAO) of the UN, globally we waste ONE THIRD of the food we produce.
-This equates to 1.3 billion tonnes of food a year.
-For our climate, this is vast.
-If global food waste was a country, it would be the third biggest emitter after ChinaContinue reading “Food waste facts”
+In 2011, the Food and Agriculture Organisation (FAO) of the UN found that globally, we waste ONE THIRD of the food we produce.
+According to that estimate, this equates to 1.3 billion tonnes of food a year.
+Climate For our climate, this is vast.
+Rotting food emits methane, a greenhouse gas more potent, if shorter-lasting,Continue reading “Food waste facts”